 GERD Protocol 3: Ditch The Standard American Diet

-You can follow a high fat / medium animal protein / low carbohydrate diet like the Primal diet or Bulletpoof diet (you could do a vegetarian diet successfully using eggs and whey protein) to improve your digestion.
-You could also try a right fat / medium plant protein (no soy protein) / high carbohydrate diet that excludes wheat and whole grains and emphasizes carb intake from low fructose fruits, white rice, wild rice, cassava, taro, and sweet potatoes to improve your digestion.
-Sometimes short term specialty diets like the GAPS diet, SIBO diet, or elemental diet, might be need for certain people with certain digestive needs.
+You can follow a high fat/medium animal protein/low carbohydrate diet like the Primal diet or Bulletpoof diet (you could do a vegetarian diet successfully using eggs and whey protein) to improve your digestion.
+You could also try a right fat/medium plant protein (no soy protein)/high carbohydrate diet that excludes wheat and whole grains and emphasizes carb intake from low fructose fruits, white rice, wild rice, cassava, taro, and sweet potatoes to improve your digestion.
+Sometimes short term specialty diets like the GAPS diet, low FODMAP diet, or elemental diet, might be need for certain people with certain digestive needs.
 Not every diet is perfect for everyone, the best thing for someone to do that is looking for a diet tailored to their specific health needs is to try different diets until one finds a diet that they feel the healthiest.

-There has been a lot of discussion lately about GMO food in the alternative media, but what exactly are GMO’s?
-GMO means a genetically modified organism.
-7 A GMO is an organism that’s genes were modified artificially by humans.
-Some people believe that modern wheat, seedless cucumbers, purple potatoes, and other common examples of modifications to plants are GMO’s, but this is not the case.
+There has been a lot of discussion lately about laboratory produced GM food in the alternative media, but what exactly are GMO’s?
+GMO means a genetically modified organism.7 A GMO is any organism that’s genes were modified artificially by humans.
+Some people believe that broccoli, seedless cucumbers, purple potatoes, and other common examples of modifications to plants are genetically engineered, but this is not the case.
 These are actually examples of natural mutations.
-Granted, even though some of these mutations were caused by man (as a form of selected breeding,) those mutations are still natural and are not considered GMO’s.
-8
+Granted, even though some of these mutations were caused by man (as a form of selected breeding), those mutations are still natural and are not considered genetically modified through laboratory means.8

-A GMO food product is a product that has had a gene deleted, mutated, or inserted through artificial means.
-An example of a GMO food product would be genetically modified BT Corn.
-GMO BT corn has genes from a common bacterium Bacillus thuringiensis directly inserted into the corn so it can produce a natural insecticide called BT Toxin.
+An laboratory produced GM food product is a product that has had a gene deleted, mutated, or inserted through artificial means.
+An example of a GM food product would be genetically modified BT Corn.
+GM BT corn has genes from a common bacterium Bacillus thuringiensis directly inserted into the corn so it can produce a natural insecticide called BT Toxin.
 Some early studies showed that BT Toxin was originally thought to be harmless in mammals.
-More recent studies however show that the rogue genetic material from the corn can imbed in your gut and actually start producing a large amount of BT Toxin in your colon which can destabilize your gut bacteria and health!
-9 10
+More recent studies however show that the rogue genetic material from the corn can imbed in your gut and actually start producing a large amount of BT Toxin in your colon which can destabilize your gut bacteria and health!9 10

-Common Crops and Animal Products that Are GMO:
+Common Crops and Animal Products that Are GM: